 You must not pack in any luggage or bring onboard any item specified as dangerous or illegal (e.g. guns, explosives, drugs, animals, flammable items, etc.).
-Power boards cannot be brought onboard.
-In addition, we may specify other items which you must not bring with you and may also refuse to allow you to take onboard any item which we consider to be inappropriate.
+Power boards, irons, candles, electrical transformers and drones cannot be brought onboard.
+To obtain a full list of prohibited items, please contact our call centre In addition, we may specify other items which you must not bring with you and may also refuse to allow you to take onboard any item which we consider to be inappropriate.
 If we or the Master of the ship have reason to believe that any cabin may contain any item or substance which should not have been brought onboard, the Master or an authorised Officer has the right to enter and search the cabin concerned and seize any such item or substance.
 Special Notice: Due to the new enhanced airport security measures, please ensure that any sharp items, including but not limited to scissors, razor blades, nail clippers, tweezers and knitting needles, are packed in your check-in luggage and not in your hand luggage.

 34. Lost, delayed or damaged property